Richmond Sockeyes: PIJHL history

 In the tournament, Richmond was able to outscore its opponents 44–12 and outshoot them 264–125.
 The Sockeyes have also been tied or leading a game for 871 minutes and 25 seconds in 900 minutes of hockey, which means they only trailed for 28 minutes and 35 seconds in 15 hockey games.
 The only times that the Sockeyes were down since game 6 of the Tom Shaw Final was in the first game of the Cyclone Taylor Cup to Victoria for 2:06, the gold medal game against Victoria for 24:10, and briefly to the Saskatoon Royals for 2:06 and Thunder Bay Northern Hawks for 0:13 in the Keystone Cup.

 In 2025, the league announced plans to promote the Chilliwack Jets, Coastal Tsunami, Delta Ice Hawks, Grandview Steelers, Langley Trappers, Richmond Sockeyes and Ridge Meadows Flames to a new Tier 1 division beginning in the 2025–26 season.
 Under the plan, the Abbotsford Pilots, Aldergrove Ironmen, Mission City Outlaws, North Vancouver Wolf Pack, Port Coquitlam Trailblazers, Port Moody Panthers, Surrey Knights and White Rock Whalers would remain as Tier 2, as well as a planned expansion team to be based in Cloverdale.
 However, when the plan was put to the franchise owners for a vote, it failed to pass by the required two-thirds majority, with 8 members voting for and 7 voting against.
 The vote was divided between the franchises that had been selected for promotion, who voted in favour of the motion, and those not selected for promotion, who voted against it.

+In 2025-26, the Sockeyes had one of the greatest PJHL seasons in history, losing only 5 games out of 49 and finishing 18 points ahead of the back-to-back defending champions Ridge Meadows.
+Due to the expanded playoff format, Richmond was drawn to play the lowly 8th place Burnaby in the first round, whom they handled with ease, recording 3 shutouts and only 1 goal against.
+In the 2nd round their opponent were the Langley Trappers, who had finished 6th, 47 points behind Richmond.
+After the Sockeyes leapt out to a 2-0 series lead, including a 5-1 first game, the underdog Trappers won both their games at home to even up the series at 2 all.
+Back in Minoru for game 5, Richmond looked to get back on track, shutting out the visitors 3-0.
+This defeat did not phase Langley, who hit back with a 4-2 win in game 6 to send it to game 7 in Richmond.
+Game 7 was close, with Langley holding a 2-1 lead by the end of the 2nd period.
+Richmond would score again to close the lead to one, but it wasn't enough.
+In one of the greatest upsets in BC junior hockey history, the Langley Trappers had beaten the Sockeyes 4 games to 3.